gcavalcante8808/zbx-docker/README.md

 docker-py package.

  * On Python 3.3 installations, the pip and easy\_install are already present in the setup.

+ * Python 2.6 is not officially supported ... but you can install requests and argparse libs into it and try to use the solution;

  * For Now, Its not Possible to get nested items, like 'State.Running'.